-* Those trees most severely infested with EAB will be removed first, based on the tree inventory and EAB management plan.
+Those trees most severely infested with EAB are being removed first, based on the tree inventory and EAB management plan.
 Unfortunately, due to the significant number of trees (over 3,400) that will ultimately have to be removed, not all parkway trees appearing to be in poor condition or in failing health will be able to be removed each year.

 * There will be no cost to residents for Village-initiated treatment, removal, or replacement of any ash trees located in a public parkway adjacent to their property.

 * As in the past, all responsibility for the maintenance, treatment (if desired), removal, and replacement of ash trees located on private lots will rest with individual residents/property owners.
 (For a listing of arborists available for consultation on and/or treatment of EAB, please click on the "Arborists" link below.)